We're excited to announce expanded training for 2017-18!

 How does Co-Works accept payment?

 All students, staff, and faculty are charged the same fees via RISD Bucks.
 Co-Works cannot accept payment via cash or charge.
-In order for Brown students to make payments, they need to acquire a RISD Bucks Guest Card at the RISD Store.
+In order for RISD alumni and Brown students to make payments, they need to acquire a RISD Bucks Guest Card at the RISD Store.